Fleury gets second straight shutout, Vegas beats Canucks 3-0

 Vegas improved to 13-5-2 against the tightly contested Pacific Division, and moved seven points behind second-place San Jose, which played Chicago late Sunday.

 Vancouver goaltender Jacob Markstrom was the main reason the Canucks lost by only three as he stopped 45 shots.
-Markstrom, who is tied for ninth in the league in wins (23), dropped to 15-10-5 since Dec.
-6.
+Markstrom, who is tied for 10th in the league in wins (23), dropped to 15-10-5 since Dec.
+6 with a save percentage of .926 in that span.
+Markstrom has allowed five goals on 93 shots in his last two starts.

+“I don’t say that a lot, but tonight we were bad, and we’re going to have to be better,” Vancouver coach Travis Green said.
+“You’ve got to want the puck in this kind of game.
+I thought we had some guys that weren’t hungry enough.”

-Pacioretty took over sole possession of the team lead with his 21st goal of the season 5:42 into the second period.
-After defenseman Nate Schmidt delayed the play along the left wing, he fed a streaking Pacioretty, who sent a one-timer from the top to give Vegas a 1-0 lead.
+Pacioretty took over sole possession of the team lead with his 21st goal of the season 5:42 into the second period to give Vegas a 1-0 lead.

-Carpenter made it 2-0 when he gathered a loose puck at the bottom of the right circle and, from his knees, fired a wrist shot that traced the ice and under Markstrom.
+Carpenter made it 2-0 with his first goal since Jan.
+12, when he gathered a loose puck at the bottom of the right circle and, from his knees, fired a wrist shot that traced the ice and under Markstrom.

 UP NEXT